EmileKroeger/infiniworld/README.md

 See live: http://mremile.pythonanywhere.com/

-Some Technologies used:

- * Flask (though as of January 2016 all the code is client-side)
+This project is built using Yeoman (http://yeoman.io/) and the angular-flask Generator (https://github.com/rayokota/generator-angular-flask) - though as of January 2016 all the important code is client-side (flask is not used, only static content is).
- * Angular JS
- * Bootstrap
- * Yeoman

-Other Data used:
+Other ressources used:

  * Some text extracted from Abulafia (http://random-generator.com)
- * The "Symbola" font
+ * The "Symbola" font (from https://zhm.github.io/symbola/)

-My blog: https://themadmapmaker.wordpress.com/ - you may find more information on the project there.
+You may find more information on the project on my blog: https://themadmapmaker.wordpress.com/.